M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 The link budget of the mission is heavily dependent on the mutual distances between the spacecraft, as well as the distance of the SWO from Earth.
 The simulated best and worst case distances, as well as the average distance over time, are presented in \autoref{tab:distances}.
 The corresponding link budgets are detailed in \autoref{tab:linkbudget}.
 The significant variance in downlink rates is attributed to differences in free-space path loss (FSPL) that depends on the distance between the transmitter and receiver.
 FSPL grows rapidly as distance $d$ between the transmitter and the receiver increases (FSPL $\propto d^2$), and leads to signal attenuation.

 A majority of the proposed scientific heritage instruments (see \autoref{sec:payload}) enforce lossless compression on their measurement data or stream continuously low resolution data while storing high resolution data to be transmitted only on demand.
 The maximum estimated total data volume produced by the instruments is presented in \autoref{tab:datarate}.
+The result is based on the estimated data rates of each payload detailed in \cref{tab:payload_resources}.
 The data rate estimations are designed to account for both nominal Science Mode operations and higher data rate Burst Mode measurements.
 A significant margin of \SI{50}{\percent} has been added to the tentative estimations that are based on data rates specified for the proposed heritage instruments.

 \autoref{tab:downlink_times} shows estimated downlink times for the amount of data produced during an average \SI{24}{\hour} period of mission operations.
 The downlink times are estimated between the different spacecraft, as well as between the SWO and the ground station network.
 The SWO achieves downlink times of \SI{3.4}{\hour} even in the worst case scenario, corresponding to a total of \SI{15}{\percent} of operation time on average.
 This enables downlinking all data produced by the SWO and the MFOs to Earth with good margin during the whole mission duration, independent from the mutual distance of Earth and Mars.